Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

 \subsubsection{Spectra}

 Spectrometric observations are the most compositionally informative asteroid features accessible via remote sensing.
-In preparing this work, we focused both on building a large repository of asteroid spectra as well as curating the data.
+In preparing this work we focused both on building a large repository of asteroid spectra and on curating the data.
 In total, we acquired over \num{7500} spectra from online repositories, archived publications, and directly from the observers.
-After several iterations of visual inspection and rejection of low-quality data and duplicated observations, \num{\NSpectra} spectra of \num{\NAstSpectra} unique asteroids remained.
-About \SI{50}{\percent} of spectra cover the visible wavelength range only, while the sample of VisNIR spectra is about three times as large as in \citet{AnExtensionOfDemeo2009}, refer to \cref{fig:input_data}.
+The majority of spectra are unpublished spectra from the \abbr{Small Main-belt Asteroid Spectroscopic Survey}{SMASS} \citep{SmallMainBeltXuSh1995} and \abbr{MIT-Hawaii Near-Earth Object Spectroscopic Survey}{MITHNEOS} \citep{CompositionalDBinzel2019,TheDebiasedCoMarsse2022} surveys available online.\footnote{\url{https://smass.mit.edu}} Literature sources of the spectra are given in \cref{tab:ref_spectra}.
+After several iterations of visual inspection and rejection of low-quality data and duplicated observations, \num{\NSpectra} spectra of \num{\NAstSpectra} individual asteroids remained.
+About \SI{50}{\percent} of spectra cover the visible wavelength range only, while the sample of VisNIR spectra is about three times as large as in \citet{AnExtensionOfDemeo2009} (see \cref{fig:input_data} in this paper).

 The collection of spectra is heterogeneous in numerous aspects, including but not limited to their wavelength coverage, resolution, and sampling patterns.
 However, a consistent sampling pattern between all spectra is required for the following numerical analyses.
-We define this pattern in close resemblance to the one used by \citet{AnExtensionOfDemeo2009}, though we choose to halve the sampling step size in the visible wavelength range as we find that possible superpositions of absorption features due to mafic minerals around \SI{1}{\micro\meter} are better described by the finer sampling.
+We define this pattern in close resemblance to the one used by \citet{AnExtensionOfDemeo2009}, though we halve the sampling step size in the visible wavelength range as we find that possible superpositions of absorption features due to mafic minerals around \SI{1}{\micro\meter} are better described by the finer sampling.
 The chosen sampling pattern is

 totaling \NWavelengths\ wavelengths.
-In the following cluster analysis, each of these wavelengths represents one \emph{data dimension}.
+In the following cluster analysis, each of these wavelengths represents one data dimension.